Wednesday, May 2, 2018

 Picture by chericbaker

 Herbal sauna at Vat Sok Pa Luang: Also: Luong.
 This forest temple is in Muang Sisauanak and well known for its herbal sauna and massage.
 For the sauna you get a sarong-like loin cloth.
 When you come out you are supposed to drink herbal tea and not to wash off the perspiration for at least several hours - some say six- to allow the herbal steam to soak into you pores.
-Read more about this sauna experience of Daniel Haber.
 The sauna is open from 1 to 8 pm.
 Read also the experience of bohemiantraveler.com.
 The nearby Wat 51 Amphon (Thanon Si Amphon) also does herbal saunas.
 Wat Sok Pa Luang is also known for its course of instruction in vipassana (Buddhist meditation).
 The abbot and teacher is Ajahn Sali Kantasilo, a Thai who came to Laos.

 Picture by Scorchamac From the street you only see this door to Vat Sok Pa Luang